armory/docs/content/en/docs/installation/system-requirements.md

 | MySQL    | MySQL 5.7 (or Aurora)  | All supported versions | Clouddriver, Front50, Orca                          |                                                                                                                            |
 | PostgreSQL    | PostgreSQL 10.0 or later  | 2.24.0 or later | Clouddriver                          |                                                                                                                            |

 Armory recommends using MySQL or PostgreSQL as the backing store when possible for production instances of Spinnaker.
-For other services, use an external Redis instance for production instances of Spinnaker.
+For other services, use an external Redis instance for production instances of Armory Enterprise.

 ## Hardware requirements